Human factors in diving equipment design: Distance lines and line markers, reels and spools

 Distance lines are used for underwater navigation where it is either essential to mark the route out of the overhead environment, or necessary or desirable to return to a specific point.
 Lines are deployed from reels or spools, and may be left in place or recovered on the return.
+The design and construction of the reel have a large influence on handling during both deployment and recovery of line, which are major parts of the task loading of one of the divers in a wreck or cave penetration team.
+Good design can minimise effort of winding in the line, and an adjustable brake reduces risk of overruns and loose line in the water while laying the line, which is an entanglement hazard.
+Highly visible line helps reduce the risk of losing the line in bad visibility, and a near neutral buoyancy of the reel minimises the fatigue caused by carrying it in the hand for long periods.
+Matching the size of a reel or spool to its intended use allows easy recognition by feel and efficient storage.

 Line markers are generally used on permanent guidelines to provide critical information to divers following the line.
-The slots and notches provided are used to wrap the line to secure the marker in place.
-A simple passage of the line through the enlarged area at the base of the two slots will allow the marker to slide along the line, or even fall off if brushed by a diver.
+Slots and notches are used to wrap the line and secure the marker in place.
+Passing the line through the enlarged area at the base of the two slots allows the marker to slide along the line, or even fall off if brushed by a diver.
 To more securely fasten the marker, an extra wrap may be added at each slot.
-It must be possible to fit, interpret and remove a line marker by feel in total darkness with the line under moderate tension without dislodging the line.
-The basic function of these markers is fairly consistent internationally, but procedures may differ by region, and between teams.
+It must be possible to fit, interpret, and remove a line marker by feel in total darkness with the line under moderate tension.
+All of this must happen without dislodging the line.
+The basic function of these markers is fairly consistent internationally, but procedures may differ by region or team.
 The protocol for placement and removal should be well understood by the members of a specific team.